learn-co-curriculum/phase-0-completing-assignments-codegrade/README.md

 This is because you only made the change on your _local clone_.
 Changes that you make on a locally cloned repository are not automatically synced to the repo up on GitHub.
 You have to manually sync the changes.
-This is a good thing, it gives you more control over what changes get "pushed" up to the GitHub repo and when.
+This is a good thing; it gives you more control over what changes get "pushed" up to the GitHub repo and when.

 The process requires three terminal commands: